viettranuk/Reporting/README.md

 > Its maximum level and when it last occurred

 > The average (mean) river level

+Parameter is also configurable with values: level / flow / temperature

 The application adhered to best practices where possible (i.e. SOLID principles, etc.)